Motion sickness is a common condition provoked by transportation or visual motion.

 Controlled breathing is helpful during episodes.

-Drug therapy includes antimuscarinics or antihistamines, both of which may have significant adverse effects (notably drowsiness) and impede habituation.
+Drug therapy includes antimuscarinics and antihistamines; however both may have significant adverse effects (notably drowsiness) and impede habituation (desensitisation).

 Motion sickness is characterised by stomach discomfort, nausea, and vomiting, accompanied by autonomic features such as pallor and sweating.
 Vomiting often provides temporary or permanent relief of these symptoms.
 Once a certain level of nausea is attained, vomiting is almost inevitable, even if the patient is removed from the motion environment.

 The rate at which motion sickness develops varies with the intensity of motion.
 Nausea leading to vomiting may develop within a few minutes if the provocative motion stimulus is intense, whereas with moderately provocative motion the onset of nausea is delayed, and vomiting may not necessarily occur.
 If motion is sustained, as on a long sea voyage, most people develop some habituation and become less susceptible to motion sickness.
 Similarly, frequent short exposures to provocative motion lead to a protective habituation, although the ability to adapt is marked by substantial individual differences.
 With infrequent exposures the protective value of habituating experiences is lost, and the patient returns to baseline levels of susceptibility.

 History and exam

 Key diagnostic factors

 - epigastric discomfort

 - childhood age